 3. Wasting Time on Wrong Order Fulfillment Method

-When you sell on Amazon, you have an option to fulfill the orders by yourself.
-If your business is small scale or you have a proper shipping infrastructure, this method works wonderfully.
+When you sell on Amazon, you have the option to fulfill the orders by yourself.
+If your business is small-scale or you have a proper shipping infrastructure, this method works wonderfully.
 However, in most cases, you most likely end up wasting your precious time fulfilling the orders.

 After all, this method is known to be prompt, efficient, and quick.
 It lets you focus on developing your brand and other valuable business strategies.
 Additionally, you may gain a competitive advantage if you can offer fast and reliable shipping for your customers.

 4. Buyers Don’t Find Your Listings

 It doesn’t matter how unique and amazing your products are if Amazon shoppers can’t find them.
 Without a solid Amazon Search Engine Optimization (SEO) strategy, you are going to have a tough time selling your items.
 In order to increase the chances, you should research the best keywords for your private label and insert them into the title, product description, and search terms.

 Overall, creating a compelling listing for your private label products increases your visibility and, most likely, sales as well.

 5. Lousy Product Listings